Criteria for entry

 3. Age and Year

-Where students have not reached Year 6 in 2013 and are seeking to accelerate to Year 7 in 2014, this acceleration should be strongly supported by the school principal.
+Where students have not reached Year 6 in 2016 and are seeking to accelerate to Year 7 in 2017, this acceleration must be strongly supported by the school principal.

 In determining a student's suitability for accelerated progression to a selective high school, selection committees will be guided by the Policy and Implementation Strategies for the Education of Gifted and Talented Students (Revised 2004).

-Applications for students already attending Year 7 at high schools in NSW in 2013 are not normally accepted for Year 7 selective high school entry.
-Where there are extenuating circumstances strongly supported by the student's primary school, application may be made and full explanations with supporting documentation must be included.
+Applications for students already attending Year 7 at high schools in NSW in 2016 are not normally accepted for Year 7 selective high school entry.
+Where there are extenuating circumstances strongly supported by the student's school, parents can apply but must provide a full explanation with supporting documentation.
 Selection committees will determine whether such applications will be accepted.
-Note that selection committees will not accept applications for repetition of Year 7 where it is clear that such repetition is not academically appropriate.

 Applications for students whose age or school year is outside the limits described above may not be finalised at the same time as the applications of other candidates.
 These applications may be placed temporarily on 'hold' to allow the selection committee to complete further enquiries.